RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Command

+The Command pattern turns a request into a stand-alone object that contains all information about the request.
 Instead of hardcoding commands and composing them manually, we can create a single entry point called **Command** that follows the same interface and executes multiple actions dynamically.

+This allows parameterizing methods with commands, queuing, logging, or undoing them.

+Pros: Decouples invokers from receivers, supports undo.
+Cons: Adds classes for each command.
+When to use: In GUIs (e.g., menu actions), transactions, or macros.
+Real-world analogy: A remote control where buttons (commands) trigger device actions.

-// v(image-13.png)
+The original content references an image: // v(image-13.png)

 This is better demonstrated with an example.